eizedev/AirConnect-Synology/README.md

   - Please download: `AirConnect-arm5-${VERSION}`
 - **ARMv7**: ipq806x ipq806x armada370 armadaxp armada375 armada38x alpine alpine4k monaco comcerto2k hi3535 dakota ipq806x northstarplus
   - Please download: `AirConnect-arm-${VERSION}`
+- **ARMv7 Static**: noarch ipq806x ipq806x armada370 armadaxp armada375 armada38x alpine alpine4k monaco comcerto2k hi3535 dakota ipq806x northstarplus
+  - Please download: `AirConnect-arm-static-${VERSION}`
+  - If the above **ARMv7** package will not work on your device, please download the latest arm-static package.
+    - The static package includes "static" binaries, that means, it includes binaries that have no external library dependencies and **should** be run on your ARMv7 device if the normal ARMv7 package fails.
 - **ARMv8**: rtd1296 armada37xx
   - Please download: `AirConnect-aarch64-${VERSION}`
+- **ARMv8 Static**: noarch rtd1296 armada37xx
+  - Please download: `AirConnect-aarch64-static-${VERSION}`
+  - If the above **ARMv8** package will not work on your device, please download the latest aarch64-static package.
+    - The static package includes "static" binaries, that means, it includes binaries that have no external library dependencies and **should** be run on your ARMv8 device if the normal ARMv8 package fails.
 - **PowerPC**: qoriq Ppc853x
   - Please download: `AirConnect-ppc-${VERSION}`
 - **PowerPC Static**: noarch qoriq Ppc853x
   - Please download: `AirConnect-ppc-static-${VERSION}`
   - If the above **PowerPC** package will not work on your device, please download the latest ppc-static package.
-    - The static package includes "static" binaries, that means, it includes binaries that have no external library dependencies.
+    - The static package includes "static" binaries, that means, it includes binaries that have no external library dependencies and **should** be run on your PPC device if the normal PPC package fails.
 - **Intel - 32-bit**: x86 cedarview bromolow evansport avoton braswell broadwell apollolake dockerx64 kvmx64 denverton grantley broadwellnk Broadwellntbap
   - Please download: `AirConnect-x86-${VERSION}`
 - **Intel - 64-bit (DSM 6.0+)**: x86_64 x64 cedarview bromolow avoton braswell broadwell apollolake dockerx64 kvmx64 denverton grantley broadwellnk Broadwellntbap